 Industry Analysis & Industry Trends

 This industry manufactures ball bearings and roller bearings, which are small machines that constrain motion and reduce friction between moving parts of vehicles and other equipment.
 The industry depends on demand from a variety of transport and manufacturing markets, with foreign markets generating nearly half of the average operator's revenue.
 Revenue is also responsive to the price of steel, which is a key input into bearings and influences the price operators charge for their products.
-Despite high import penetration, consolidation and globalization will cause multinational companies to remain competitive, therefore, industry revenue is expected to fall in 2015 due to a drop in steel prices.
-In the coming years, import penetration and increasing competition for key export markets is likely to constrain revenue growth... purchase to read more
+Despite high import penetration, consolidation and globalization will cause multinational companies to remain competitive, therefore, industry revenue is expected to increase in the five years to 2016... purchase to read more

 Industry Report - Starting a New Business Chapter